 idiologue — an ideologue of any stripe, because all ideologues are idiots.

-kasparov’s law — anything a machine can do, a machine + a human can do better; corollary: when/where this is not true, the machine should do the job (man should not be used as a machine).
+kasparov’s law — anything a machine can do, a machine + a human can do better (as he proved after his unfair loss to Deep Blue by teaming up with computers to crush all comers, carbon or silicon); corollary: when/where this is not true, the machine should do the job (man should not be used as a machine).

 libran — balanced in an elevated, even cosmic way, if not bipartisan.